 Fillets

 These are the muscles working hard to swim across the Atlantic and into the Mediterranean to breed.
 The filetti or tranci are the most common form of high quality canned tuna.
 They’re chunky and firm, but never chalky.
 Each fillet is steamed and sliced by hand, resulting in a lean yet very rich in flavor conserva.
-Expect a clean, delicate tuna that will elevate your green salad with olives and mozzarella, could be mixed into a hearty farro bowl with seasonal vegetables, or tucked into a sandwich with lettuce and tomatoes drizzled in more Sicilian olive oil.
+Expect a clean, delicate tuna that will elevate your green salad with olives and mozzarella, could be mixed into a hearty white bean bowl with seasonal vegetables, or tucked into a sandwich with lettuce and tomatoes drizzled in more Sicilian olive oil.

 Ventresca